 - Applied Leadership and Instructing in Outdoor Activity

 - Research Project in Sport*

 - Health and Safety Factors in Outdoor Learning

 The research project can be used to support an in-depth understanding of a specific area of the outdoor activities sector that relates to the local or regional area, and to develop learners' research skills, which are transferable to higher education and employment.

 Optional Specialist Units

-Students will also study four optional specialist units from the following.
+Students will also study four optional specialist units (as determined by WUC Course lead) from the following.

 - Sport Development

 - Influence of Technology in Sport and Physical Activity

 - Organising Events in Sport and Physical Activities